www-ShapeLabs-de/Judo-i-soft-save-plus-to-mqtt-bridge/README.md

 system_packages:
 ```

-3. Copy all files from the python folder into the folder appdaemon/apps/main (inkl. temp_getjudo_default.pkl file) -> Studio Code Server .
-Rename config_getjudo_default.py to config_getjudo.py & the temp_getjudo_default.pkl to temp_getjudo.pkl
+3. Copy all files from the python folder into the folder appdaemon/apps/main -> Studio Code Server .
+Rename config_getjudo_default.py to config_getjudo.py
 4. Modify the apps.yaml file:

 ```